 Visit 6 will be conducted 8-12 weeks after randomisation and will take up to 8 hours.
 Note that there must be at least 4 weeks between each OIT visit (visits 4, 5, and 6).
+Some OIT participants may skip this visit, if they are able to tolerate a free feeding regimen after the two previous OIT visits.

 - 1. Confirm continuation of participation. - Physical Examination, current medical history & vital signs to be assessed prior to OIT schedule: Weight, length, EASI Score & history of wheeze.
 The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: general physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 3.
-Unplanned visits: Any unplanned visits since the last visit and the reason for the visit, will be captured.

-- 4. Collect diary from previous visit: Collect completed diary pages from previous visit and review.
+Unplanned visits: Any unplanned visits since the last visit and the reason for the visit, will be captured. - 4.
+Collect diary from previous visit: Collect completed diary pages from previous visit and review.
 Any new AEs will be recorded in the participant's medical notes and on the AE Log and any previous AEs will be followed-up and marked as resolved if appropriate. - 5.
-OIT dose escalation schedule: will be conducted as per the trial OIT SOPs.
+OIT dose escalation schedule: will be conducted as per the trial OIT SOP.
 The participant will escalate to higher doses than the previous visit.
 Results of the OIT must be recorded in the participant's medical notes. - 6.
 Prescribe adequate amount of allocated study product for home: Complete study prescription for the pharmacy/unblinded team to dispense the allocated study product to randomised participants.
 An adequate number of tins should be prescribed to supply the participant with enough formula to last until further product is received at home.
 Pharmacy/unblinded team will also complete appropriate accountability logs and the Sharp product request form to request further product for home delivery using the appropriate request form. - 7.
-Provide diary and instructions for use: Give participants diary and instructions for filling in. - 8.
-Record AEs: Any AEs occurring from this visit must be recorded in the participant's medical notes and on the AE Log (see section 10). - 9.
+Provide diary and instructions for use: Give participants diary and instructions for filling in.

+- 8. Record AEs: Any AEs occurring from this visit must be recorded in the participant's medical notes and on the AE Log (see section 10). - 9.
 Provide stool sample containers for the next visit: Provide parents with containers for the collection of stool samples at home.
 Parents should take samples as close to visit 7 as possible, and only from participants whose parents have provided consent for these additional samplings.